-APTA urges Congress to use the existing financing mechanisms as the basis for any provisions in an infrastructure bill designed to support traditional local bond issuance, leverage privatesector financing, and enable public-private partnerships, where appropriate, for public transportation infrastructure projects.
-We caution, however, that despite our embrace of these financing tools, they alone cannot solve the infrastructure deficit our industry currently faces.
+APTA urges Congress to use existing financing mechanisms as the basis for any provisions in an infrastructure bill designed to support traditional local bond issuance, leverage private-sector financing, and enable public-private partnerships, where appropriate, for public transportation infrastructure projects.
+We caution, however, that despite our embrace of these financing tools, they alone cannot solve the infrastructure deficit that our industry faces.
 New revenues to provide greater support for existing federal transit programs must be a fundamental element of any new federal initiative to support infrastructure investment.